apk29/reactNeighborhoodMap/README.md

 # React Neighborhood Map Project

-This API looks at a Foursquare database of restaurants and uses the Google map API to show the locations of the resturants on google maps.
-It shows the local resturant in the city of Oakland.
+This API looks at the Foursquare database of restaurants and uses the Google map API to show the locations, with markers, of the resturants on google maps.
+It list the resturants in the city of Oakland.
 The restaurants are listed on the side with a search filter to narrow down the search criteria.

 # Installation
 To run this API, download the file at the [github repository](https://github.com/apk29/reactNeighborhoodMap).